oscdoctest/Qi-Docs/docs/Qi_Streams_API.rst

   Allowed by administrator accounts

 **Notes**
-The QiStream object is serialized in JSON format and sent in the message body.
-This is a sample QiStream serialized in JSON:
+  For HTTP requests, the QiStream object must be formatted as a serialized JSON object and sent in the message body.
+  The following is a sample QiStream serialized in JSON:

 ::